 Beaches are at a premium in landlocked Kraków, and the options for a dip are mostly in the local swimming baths.
 However, if you’re after the more traditional sun, sand and sea combo, there’s a beach at Zalew Bagry which sits on the edge of a beautiful lake.

-At Plaza Kraków, you’ll come across the biggest city beach in Europe.
+At Plaza Kraków, you’ll come across one of the largest city beaches in Europe.
 Perched on the riverside, it’s home to 10,000 square metres of imported sand, and there’s a pool on a barge which floats just steps away.
 You’ll find plenty of sun loungers to relax on, and an al fresco bar and restaurant, too.

 Just beyond the city limits, there’s a reservoir known as Zakrzowek Lake.
 Boasting natural beauty, you’ll find limestone cliffs overlooking a deep blue lagoon.
 It’s a top spot for sunbathing, barbecues and scenic hikes, and if you’ve got a head for heights you can practise your cliff diving skills.

-Helpfully sat next to main train station, Galeria Krakowska is the place for shopping.
+Helpfully sat next to Krakow's main train station, Galeria Krakowska is the place for shopping.
 It’s got over 270 shops and restaurants set over three floors, with the likes of H&M, Bershka and Zara all making an appearance.
-Back in the old town, Florianska is a bustling shopping street lined with high-street brands, while the Kraków Cloth Hall – one of the world’s oldest shopping malls – sells plenty of traditionally Polish goods, as well as glittering Baltic amber jewellery.
+Meanwhile, the Kraków Cloth Hall – one of the world’s oldest shopping malls – sells plenty of traditionally Polish goods, as well as glittering Baltic amber jewellery.

 If splashing out is on your agenda, the Rynek 13 Shopping Arcade’s the place.
 Found in two converted town houses, it’s a designer hive of elegant boutiques.
 Here, you’ll find names like L’Occitane and Diesel lighting up the bare stone interior.